For a data story to move audiences to take action or embrace change, it should have the following components:

 Sentiment Trend Chart in ChartExpo library can provide you different facilities to make your chart more attractive to represent data for different purposes.
 You can even change the colors of the chart to show the non-sentiment data which may not be representing red or green.
 Let’s take an example below to present such data.

-A city wanted how many females and males have got dose of vaccine and they also wanted divide this age wise.
+A city wanted how many females and males have gotten doses of the vaccine and they also wanted to divide this age-wise.
 So, it can be easy to find which age group and gender is not taken dose.
-When they find age group and gender, it will be easy for them find reason why those people are not vaccinated.
+When they find age groups and gender, it will be easy for them to find reasons why those people are not vaccinated.

-The city hall called all the vaccination center and ask them to provide data they needed for analysis.
+The city hall called all the vaccination centers and asked them to provide the data they needed for analysis.
 After 3 hours they got all the data they needed.
-One of them took data and tried to find trend in it.
+One of them took data and tried to find trends in it.

 Age Group | Male | Female |